-The Company has adopted a localised Anti-Corruption Policy ("Policy") that outlines the guiding principles of Allianz SE, Malaysian Anti-Corruption Commission Act 2009 ("MACC Act") and Bursa Malaysia Securities Berhad's Main Market Listing Requirements.
-The Policy serves to outline the Company's existing controls and behavioral guidelines on the risk areas of dealing with government officials, business courtesies, hiring of representatives, political contributions, charitable contributions, joint ventures and outsourcing agreements as well as facilitation payments.
+The Company has adopted a localised Anti-Corruption Policy ("Policy") that outlines the guiding principles of Allianz SE, Malaysian Anti-Corruption Commission Act 2009 ("MACC Act") and Listing Requirements.
+The Policy outlines the Company's existing controls and behavioral guidelines on the risk areas of dealing with government officials, business courtesies, hiring of representatives, political contributions, charitable contributions, joint ventures and outsourcing agreements and facilitation payments.